Step 1: Find your Georgian program

 - This is different from your student email account.

-- Once you have changed your password, you must register to reset your password.
+- Once you have changed your password, you must Register for password reset.

 - Once logged in, click Academics found at the top left of the page, and then click Applicant Dashboard.